Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors: Method

 \subsubsection{First stage: generate the global texture to fool human eyes}

-In this first stage, the goal of the optimization process is to obtain the camouflage that fools human eyes under the specific scene.
-Taking the person model as an example, by controlling the camera parameters $\theta_{c}$, we can obtain different rendered person images with multi-views.
-Each rendered person image just includes the person and does not have the background.
+In the first stage, the goal of the optimization process is to obtain the camouflage that fools human eyes under the specific scene.
 Given some scene images selected from the specific scene, we aim to minimize the gap between the rendered person images and the scene images.
 Thus the loss function of optimizing the global texture is expressed as follows:

 where $\textbf{I}_{j}$ denotes the $j_{th}$ scene image selected from the training dataset. $\mathbf{O}_{i}$ stands for the $i_{th}$ rendered image using the texture $\textbf{T}_{g}$. $n$ denotes the total number of final images that consist of rendered person images and scene images.
 We can obtain the trained $\textbf{T}_{g}$ by minimizing the MSE loss between the rendered image and scene image.
 In this stage, the camera parameters are manually-controlled to ensure that the generated camouflage is natural enough.
 For instance, near camera distance and 360-degree rotation perspective can be better for training the final texture.
 Detailed operations can also be seen in neural render introduced by Kennedym et al. \cite{Kennedym2002}.